 Registrars will keep a portfolio of experience to support claims of competence through cross referencing evidence against learning outcomes claimed, with a description of the context for the work and a reflective summary of the whole.
 Each registrar will be required to log each area of work/experience into a standard format which records the aims, methods, results and outcomes supported by personal reflection on the lessons learned.
 This portfolio will allow audit of each learning outcome against each piece of work recorded as evidencing the learning outcome.
 The registrar will also maintain a record of out of hour's calls, action taken and learning.
 The portfolio will be available at each ARCP for scrutiny.
 The portfolio provides a comprehensive record of the package of assessment for each registrar.

 2.10 Examinations

-The MFPH consists of the Part A and the Part B examinations.
+The training scheme consists of two exams the DFPH and the MFPH examinations.